teamshares/shoelace/docs/pages/components/radio.md

     collection: [
       [
         "Issue shares",
-        "issue_shares",
-        description: "Awards company shares to an employee", ],
+        { description: "Awards company shares to an employee" }, "issue_shares",
+      ],
       [
         "Employee buyback",
-        "employee_buyback",
-        description: "Buys back vested shares from departing employee owners", ],
+        { description: "Buys back vested shares from departing employee owners" }, "employee_buyback",
+      ],
       [
         "Cancel a certificate",
+        // Use {} to keep additional attributes like 'description' and 'disabled'
+        // separate from the main label/value elements {
+          description: "Declares certificate to be null and void",
+          disabled: true,
+        },
         "cancel_certificate",
-        description: "Declares certificate to be null and void", ]
+      ]
     ],
     wrapper_html: {